 Belfast suffered greatly during the Troubles and seems to have accepted the economic need to profit from its various tragedies.
 Some question the morality of offering tours of the neighborhoods’ memorials to the dead.
 Others believe the tours are making heroes of murderers.
 Reproductions of murals are available for sale in nearby gift shops.
 In Titanic‘s shop, you can choose among hundreds of souvenirs of the disaster, such as darkly humorous captain’s caps.
 I was half expecting to see Titanic-logoed swimwear.

-- The ornate City Hall opened in 1906, following Queen Victoria’s conference of city status upon Belfast.
+Belfast’s ornate City Hall opened in 1906, following Queen Victoria’s conference of city status upon Belfast.
 A statue of her stands in front.
 The 1613 original charter of Belfast granted by King James I is on display inside the main entrance.
 The Great Hall was largely destroyed in WWII by German bombers that were aiming for the shipyards.
 On a tour of the elaborate Council Chamber, I was invited to sit in the Lord Mayor’s chair.
 The seats of the opposing parties are separated by “two sword’s lengths.”

-- The two-hundred-year-old Linen Hall Library maintains a politically neutral collection of literature and posters about the Troubles.
+Nearby, the two-hundred-year-old Linen Hall Library maintains a politically neutral collection of literature and posters about the Troubles.

-- Near Hotel Europa, “the most bombed hotel in the world,” is the Victorian-style Grand Opera House, built in 1895.
+Across the street from Hotel Europa, “the most bombed hotel in the world,” is the Victorian-style Grand Opera House, built in 1895.
 The opera house was bombed and rebuilt twice in the 1990s.
 Across the street is the never-bombed, but equally Victorian, Crown Liquor Saloon, built in 1849.
 It is now a part of the National Trust.

 Up against the wall

-The next day after a sausage-and-egg bap at busy St. George’s Market, I took another political tour.
+The next day after a sausage-and-egg bap at busy Saint George’s Market, I took another political tour.
 This one was led by sixty-two-year-old chain-smoking Joe, a former IRA prisoner.
 A gruff, sturdy, white-haired man, he had been incarcerated for eighteen years for his activities while a member of the IRA.
 He said he was beaten many times in prison and is missing some teeth to prove it.
 His history has made him virtually unemployable, although he claimed to have a PhD and teach college classes in psychology.
 Ex-IRA members depend upon sympathizers in the community to support them, he said.